 My competition is not in the business of determining originality of any part on a Corvette (read the fine print) because they have no clue what they are looking at.

 Some of these guys can decode the numbers.
 Big deal.
 Anyone can do that.
 Can they tell you if the engine in the car today is the same engine that was in the car when it left the Saint Louis factory?
 Of course not.
 That plays a significant role in the value of the car.

 I have 20,000+ images of corvette stamp pads in my library collected from 20+ years of judging corvettes.
 These guys don’t even know what a stamp pad is, what an original looks like or where to find it.

-Some of my competition may initially be less expensive, but that small savings quickly evaporates when you realize you just paid $20,000+ too much for the wrong car that was inaccurately described by the seller using weasel language that is unclear.
+Some of my competition may initially be less expensive, but that small savings quickly evaporates when you realize you just paid $20,000+ too much for the wrong car that was inaccurately described by the seller using carefully crafted language.
 Then what are you going to do?
 Call your attorney?
 And spend more money?
 Good luck with that.
 You get what you pay for in life.
 Buyer beware.

 Fill out the form below and let us know what you need.